adeaver/babblegraph/README.md

     - `util`: all utility packages
     - `wordsmith`: special code for interacting with wordsmith database
     - `services`: all runnable go services.
+    - `jobs`: larger extraneous tasks that are runnable from multiple services
 - `deploy`: configurations for all deployable services. each service gets its own directory
 - `ops`: configurations for local environment
 - `scripts`: all useful bash scripts for working with babblegraph